hokireceh/blum/README.md

 - Get auth data (`query_id=... /user=...`) in the `Application` tab in DevTools.
 - Auto features: Change `false` to `true` in the `config.json` file.
 - Supported commands: `/run_bot` `/query_id` `/proxy` `/proxy_web` (Join group to use these commands).
+- If you are confused about how to use it, just join my telegram.

 ## 💱 Support Me